Saint-Ouen-sur-Seine

 The communes neighbouring Saint-Ouen-sur-Seine are Paris, to the south, Clichy, to the west, Villeneuve-la-Garenne, Gennevilliers and L'Île-Saint-Denis, to the north, and Saint-Denis to the east.
 The commune of Saint-Ouen-sur-Seine is part of the canton of Saint-Ouen-sur-Seine, which also includes L'Île-Saint-Denis and part of Épinay-sur-Seine.
 Saint-Ouen also includes the Cimetière de Saint-Ouen.

 History

+The town was named after Saint Audoin, a famous 7th century AD Frankish bishop.
 On 1 January 1860, the city of Paris was enlarged by annexing neighbouring communes.
 On that occasion, a part of the commune of Saint-Ouen was annexed to the city of Paris.
 At the same time, the commune of La Chapelle-Saint-Denis was disbanded and divided between the city of Paris, Saint-Ouen, Saint-Denis, and Aubervilliers.
 Saint-Ouen received a small part of the territory of La Chapelle-Saint-Denis.
 The commune of Montmartre was also disbanded; the city of Paris annexed most of Montmartre, but Saint-Ouen did receive a small northern part of the territory of that commune.
+The Hôtel de Ville was completed in 1868.